State & Federal Accountability

-The VCOE Department of Accountability & Continuous Improvement will collaborate with local districts to provide a coordinated and coherent system of support aligned with California's evolving integrated accountability system.
+The VCOE Department of State & Federal Accountability will collaborate with local districts to provide a coordinated and coherent system of support aligned with California's evolving integrated accountability system.
 School site and district training, workshops, professional learning and coaching are available as requested.

 Local Control Funding Formula (LCFF)